 I find it most helpful to plan my meals by day of the trip, so the calculator is laid as a daily menu.
 This tool is intended to be a starting point for you, feel free to customize it as you like.
 You’ll notice, for example, that I’ve only laid out 5 days worth of Daily Menus.
-If you need more than that, it should be pretty straight forward to just copy and paste one of the existing Daily Menu ections.
+If you need more than that, it should be pretty straightforward to just copy and paste one of the existing Daily Menu selections.

-To get started, enter your Starting Date in cell C2.
+To get started, enter your Starting Date in cell C1.
 All of the dates and days of week will automatically update in the individual Daily Menu sections.

-By Default, it is setup to display the weights of your menu items in Ounces.
-If you prefer grams, clear the “x” in cell F2.
+By default, it is set up to display the weights of your menu items in Ounces.
+If you prefer grams, clear the “x” next to “Ounces” on the Settings tab.

-Here, just enter your items on new rows, add the number of calories, and the weights, in both Ounces and Grams if you want to be able to switch between the options.
+On this tab, just enter additional items on new rows, add the number of calories, and the weights, in both Ounces and Grams if you want to be able to switch between the options.
 I have not set it up to auto-calculate, so you will need to do your own conversions.
 To make this easier for you, I have provided the necessary conversion factors in the Settings tab and they are assigned the names “GrPerOz” and “OzPerGr”.

-Let’s say for example, that you have new item to add and you know the weight is 97 grams.
-To add ounces, first enter the value “97” under the “Weight (gr)” column.
-Then, under the “Weight (Oz)” column, you would enter the formula “=E15*L6).
-In this example, E15 is where you entered “97” and “L6” is the location of the conversion factor for “Grams to Ounces”.
+Let’s say for example, that you have a new item to add to row 15 and you know the weight is 97 grams.
+First, enter the value “97” under the “Weight (gr)” column.
+Then, under the “Weight (Oz)” column, you could simply enter the formula “=E15*OzPerGr”.
+In this example, E15 is where you entered “97” and “OzPerGr” will automatically pull in the conversion factor from the setting for “Grams to Ounces”.

 As you add or update entries in the Food Lookup table, your Menu Planner will automatically update.
 Go ahead and fill out your Daily Menus now.
-You will notice as you click on a space under any of the “Item” columns, you will get a drop down indicator that lets you pick from the list of entries in your Food Lookup table.
-Picking an item from the list will automatically pull over the carlories and the weight of that time, but it will calculate as “0” until you enter the quantity.
+You will notice as you click on a cell under any of the “Item” columns, you will get a drop-down selector that lets you pick from the list of entries in your Food Lookup table.
+Picking an item from the list will automatically pull over the calories and the weight of that item but it will calculate as “0” until you enter the quantity.